-Dr. Leyla Gulcur is a cross-cultural psychologist with a focus on sexuality, sexual health and relationships.
-In addition to her research and clinical practice, she has taught psychology for over two decades as an adjunct Associate Professor at New York University.
+I am a cross-cultural psychologist with a focus on sexuality, sexual health and relationships.
+In addition to my research and clinical practice, I have taught psychology for over two decades as an adjunct Associate Professor at New York University.

-Dr. Gulcur has worked as a trainer and consultant for organizations working to strengthen sexual and reproductive rights and health worldwide, particularly in Asia and the Middle East.
-She is the co-founder of the Turkish NGO Women for Women's Human Rights.
-She has also headed research departments at non-profit organizations in New York City and conducted evaluation research on programs serving individuals with co-occurring mental health disorders and histories of homelessness.
+I have worked as a trainer and consultant for organizations working to strengthen sexual and reproductive rights and health worldwide, particularly in Asia and the Middle East.
+I am the co-founder of the Turkish NGO Women for Women's Human Rights.
+I have also headed research departments at non-profit organizations in New York City and conducted evaluation research on programs serving individuals with co-occurring mental health disorders and histories of homelessness.

-A long-time practitioner of tai chi, bagua and qigong, Dr. Gulcur is also a certified Medical Qigong Therapist (a healing modality) and Instructor of Earth Qigong for Women, which is a movement practice aimed at enhancing women’s sexual and reproductive health and well-being.
+I am a long-time practitioner and instructor of tai chi, bagua and qigong, and am also a certified Medical Qigong Therapist (a healing modality) and Instructor of Earth Qigong for Women, which is a movement practice aimed at enhancing women’s sexual and reproductive health and well-being.

-Having lived or worked in over 25 countries, Dr. Gulcur is multilingual in English, Turkish, French and Italian.
-She often works with professionals and creatives who are bicultural, multicultural, or expats.
-Her geographic/cultural area of expertise extends to North America, Europe, Middle East and South Asia.
+Having lived or worked in over 25 countries, I am multilingual in English, Turkish, French and Italian.
+I often work with professionals and creatives who are bicultural, multicultural, or expats.
+My geographic/cultural area of expertise extends to North America, Europe, Middle East, North Africa and South Asia.